 Lessons Learned from Downton Abbey

-Like many of us here at the ETV Endowment, you still may be basking in the glow of this beloved British drama’s return, this time to the big screen.
-All the delightful things we love about Downton Abbey were present in the new movie – glorious costumes, droll comments, heartwarming—and sometimes heartbreaking—love stories, stunning Yorkshire landscapes and dramatic surprises.
-But, something much bigger was still lurking: the essential problem of what was to become of the Downton estate and what its success or demise would mean for all of its residents, upstairs and down.
+Like many of us here at the ETV Endowment, you still may be basking in the glow of this beloved British drama – glorious costumes, droll comments, heartwarming - and sometimes heartbreaking - love stories, stunning Yorkshire landscapes and dramatic surprises.
+But, something much bigger lurked: what was to become of the Downton estate and what its success or demise would means for all of its residents, upstairs and down.

-While most of us don’t live the noble lifestyle of Lord and Lady Grantham, there is still much we can learn from the Crawleys and the many estate planning decisions they made throughout their fictional years.
+While most of us don’t live the noble lifestyle of Lord and Lady Grantham, there is still much we can learn from the Crawleys.

 Lesson Learned: firm estate plans, with contingencies, are necessary even if one is still a young adult, and these estate plans must be updated when children join the family or when other milestones are reached.
 Fortunately, Mary was a resourceful and intelligent woman who could manage the estate until George comes of age.
 But, does life always work out as well as a fairy tale?
 Consult with an attorney to put a basic plan in place.

 Again, Matthew’s death triggered potentially crippling estate taxes for the family and there was great debate within the family about how to meet this pressing obligation and what kind of debt to assume.
 Mary, Robert and Tom struggled to find the best path forward.

 Lesson Learned: While most of us fly well under today’s estate tax exemptions, it is important to arrange your affairs in a tax-wise manner for your family or other loved ones.
 A local financial planner or attorney can craft a plan that maximizes what you are able to leave your loved ones and charities and in the way that you intend.